Author: Ameeba

 User Interaction: None

-Impact: Unauthorized arbitrary command execution leading to potential system compromise and data leakage.
+Impact: Unauthenticated remote attackers can execute arbitrary code on the device, potentially leading to system compromise or data leakage.

 Affected Products